Keshigomi/actions-insert-vars-into-container-def/README.md

-# actions-insert-vars-into-container-def
+# actions-insert-vars-into-yaml

 ## Summary
-Inserts a set of variables into a YAML file using the Name/Value format.
+Inserts a set of variables into a YAML file using the Name/Value or Object format.
 The changes are done in-place.
-To replace multiple placeholders, multiple runs of this action can be used on the same file.
+To replace different placeholders, multiple runs of this action can be used on the same file.

 ## Use the action like this: